 - Withdraw consent to the processing of your personal data.

 You have the right to lodge a complaint with the relevant supervisory authority at any time.
-We would, however, appreciate the chance to deal with your concerns before you approach the applicable regulator, so in the event of any concerns please contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach the applicable regulator, so in the event of any concerns please contact us by using the link at the bottom of the page in the first instance.

 We may need to request specific information from you to help us to confirm your identity in order to exercise your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.